MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

+2025/06/30

+1400<->2400

+- is A a neighborhood of x
+- proper subset

+# THE INTERIOR, CLOSURE and BOUNDARY OF A SET (cont'd) - Lec 10 - Mathematics for Economists I

 2025/06/29

 1000<->1500 1200<->1700